nicofirst1/ledypi/markdowns/INSTALL.md

 Click Generate New Private Key, then confirm by clicking Generate Key.
 ```
 This will create a _privatekey.json_ file which will be used later.

-## Raspberry

-### Starting script
-Check the [script README](../scripts/README.md) to  learn how to start/stop the app with one script (useful when you want it to start on boot) and for syncing the pc repo with your rpi (for debug).

-### Audio reactive
-To install the custom fork [audio-reactive-led-strip](https://github.com/nicofirst1/audio-reactive-led-strip) you'll need to
-follow the instructions in the [README](audio-reactive-led-strip/README.md)